Blood vessel disorder: Medications

-Beta blockers are medications that inhibit the sympathetic nervous system by blocking the beta adrenergic receptors.
-They can be used to slow down heart rate and decrease blood pressure by inhibiting beta receptors in the heart.
-These medications also induce vasodilation by relaxing smooth muscle in blood vessels.
+Beta blockers are medications that inhibit the effects of the sympathetic nervous system by blocking beta-adrenergic receptors.
+They are commonly used to reduce heart rate and blood pressure and to decrease cardiac workload.
+Some beta blockers, such as carvedilol, also possess vasodilatory properties.
 Examples of beta blockers include carvedilol, metoprolol, and bisoprolol.

 Calcium channel blockers are medications that prevent the movement of calcium ions across calcium channels.
 They can be used to relieve hypertension by causing vascular smooth muscle relaxation.
 They also reduce the heart rate and contractility to lower the cardiac output, which in turn lower blood pressure.
 Amlodipine, hydralazine and dihydropyridine are examples of calcium channel blockers.

 Other medications such as angiotensin-converting enzyme (ACE) inhibitors and diuretics can be used to relieve hypertension.
 Statins and fibrates can also be prescribed to lower blood cholesterol level and hence reducing the risk of plaque formation in blood vessels.
 Anti-platelet medications e.g. aspirin help reducing blood clot formation in vessels as well.